InsaLan/langate3000/README.md

 # Langate 3000 infrastructure

 This repository is here to hold the langate infrastructure.
-It is composed of the frontend, the backend, netcontrol, and the nginx server.
+It is composed of the frontend, the backend and netcontrol servers, alongside the configuration for tools to make it work (Caddy and a database).

 ## Documentation